vvsevolodovich/talks/react-native-fast-dive/RN - crossplatform fast dive.md

 ---

+# Mobile Engineers?

+---

+# Frontend Engineers?

+---

 #About me

 * Vladimir Ivanov - Lead software engineer
-* More than 6 years in Android development
+* More than 7 years in Android development
 * Wide interest in Mobile technologies
-* Happy father of a wonderful son

 ——-

-# Why not crossplatform?

-1. Lack of specialists
-2. UX concerns
-3. God damn javascript

----

 # Why crossplatform?

-1. Cheap development
+1. Effective development
 2. because rapid
 3. 3x faster than native approach
 4. Native UX, at last

 ——-

-# How is was to dive a year ago?
+# How to dive?

-1. Install node
-2. Install android/ios sdk
-3. For android: install java, download platforms, emulators, build tools
-4. Learn React Native
-5. ???
-6. PROFIT!11

-——-

-# How it is now?

 1. Install node
 2. Learn React Native